top of page

 Maui Dolphin

-• Toxoplasmosis is another parasitic disease that spreads through ingestion of infected meat or the ingestion of contaminated material.
-The main source of infection for dolphins is most likely through freshwater run-off from the land contaminated with cat faeces.
-Toxoplasmosis can cause death, behavioural changes, still births and reduced reproductive rates.
+• Toxoplasmosis is parasitic disease that can effect dolphins.
+The main source of infection for dolphins is freshwater run-off contaminated with cat faeces.
+Toxoplasmosis can cause death, still births and reduced reproductive rates.

 What Needs To Be Done

-• Catch limits for commercial and recreational fishing within the Māui habitat should be reduced to allow an overall increase of bio-abundance
+• Reduce catch limits for commercial and recreational fishing within the Māui dolphin habitat to allow for an overall increase in marine bio-abundance, ensuring a healthier ecosystem for prey species.

 How can you help?